ezbc/ezbc.github.io/_posts/2018/08/07/2018-08-07-drug-adverse-event-entity-extraction.md

   memory_gb: 2
 {% endhighlight %}

-Note I specified the cpu and memory to be higher than the default since the app directly loads the NER model into memory.
+Note I specified the CPU and memory to be higher than the default since the app directly loads the NER model into memory.

 I built the docker image locally and pushed the image to GCR.